Overview

 - Secure transportation to internship sites and classes

-- Demonstrate and maintain organizational skills, time management, and professional respect and conduct as a human services student, either at an internship site or in the community
+- Demonstrate and maintain organizational skills, time management, professional respect and conduct as a human services student, either at an internship site or in the community

 - Maintaining confidentiality